Justintime50/homebrew-releaser/README.md

 **Notes:**
 * Shell scripts distributed via Homebrew Releaser must be executable and contain a proper shebang to work.
-* Homebrew Releaser will always use the latest release of a GitHub project.
+* Homebrew Releaser will always use the latest tag of a GitHub project.
+Git tags must follow semantic versioning for Homebrew to properly infer the installation instructions (eg: `v1.2.0` or 0.3.0`, etc).
 * The Homebrew formula filename will match the github repo name.

 ### GitHub Actions YML